wcho21/komi/README.en.md

 15
 ```

-The dot operator calls the closure with the left-hand value as the first argument, and the remaining call arguments as the rest.
+The dot operator calls the closure with the left-hand side value as the first argument, and the remaining call arguments as the rest.
-In object-oriented terms, it sends a message to the value on the left.
+In object-oriented terms, it is a way of invoking the right-hand side method on the left-hand side object.
+In fact, `a.b` is equivalent to returning a new closure where `a` is bound as the first argument of `b`.

 You can chain methods using this operator.